Vishnu-Adi/HPE/NikitaQueryClassifier/README.md

 These features are output as a fixed-length list and added to the sentence embedding

 3. Classification Model
-The merged feature vector is input to a model that provides class probabilities.
+The merged feature vector is input to a model that provides class probabilities and predicted classes.